Feb 23, 2010

 • a toll-free telephone number for information on credit card counseling and debt management services

-There are definitely situations where accumulating credit card debt is unavoidable.
-But according to industry analysts, the majority of credit card debt is not for necessities, but for items and services we want.
+However, according to industry analysts, the majority of credit card debt incurred today is not for necessities like food and clothing, but for items and services that we want rather than absolutely need.

-2 comments:
+5 comments:

 Roberta Joy said...